Student positions are available only to University of Chicago students.

 Please report any issues you have using the system via email to email@example.com.

-We welcome applications from any interested students at any time.
+We welcome applications from interested students at any time.

 On the application, students can indicate departments and functions of interest.
 If we have specific opportunities currently available, we'll list them below.

-Even if no specific positions are posted here, we may be hiring.
+Even if no specific positions are posted here, we may still be hiring.

 Student employees must report to Library Human Resources before their first day of work to complete new hire tasks.
 The Library Human Resources Office is located in room 210 of the Joseph Regenstein Library.
 For a detailed location, follow this link to see a floorplan.